ANN-RADAR/ann-radar-prototype/README.md

 ANN RADAR has been developed by a project realised by Hafen City University Hamburg, Faculty of Urban Planning and Regional Development (https://www.hcu-hamburg.de/).

+To learn more about the project and the method developed please see the Wiki page.

 ## Project setup

 ```